Connect with us

 Security surveillance

-By using drones to track progress on construction sites, theft of building materials and equipment has been minimised while projects are completed on time and budget.
+By using drones to track progress on construction sites, theft of building materials and equipment has been minimised while projects are completed on time and within budget.

 Jayson Maina is a technology reporter with a degree in Computer Science from JKUAT.
 He has covered emerging technologies and their impact on the construction industry for more than a decade.